alexwebgr/senalador/README.md

 ### The Name
 It means bookmark or marker in Spanish.<br />
-I wanted to call it bookmarkr or something but I was for a word that kinda sticks instantly and it implies its usage.
+I wanted to call it bookmarkr or something but I was looking for a word that kinda sticks, it stands out and it implies its purpose.
-The logo is treasure chest and it stands for privacy so only the person with the key can access its precious contents.
+The logo is treasure chest and it stands for privacy and only the person with the key can access what's inside.

 ### Yet another bookmark application
 Don't we already have like tons of them ?
-I had been using Pocket since it was known as Read It Later and despite the occasional php errors that would appear here and there it was a great application but like all things it had to evolve or dissolve and the new version was great I loved the new look and the name and as fas as know it even comes bundled with firefox, that is an "outstanding achievement" for a developer and it is probably the best thing that can happen to you after free pizza.
+I had been using Pocket since it was known as **Read It Later** and despite the occasional php errors that would appear here and there it was a great application but like all things it had to evolve or dissolve and the new version was great, I loved the new look and the name and as fas as know it even comes bundled with firefox, that is an "outstanding achievement" for a developer and it is probably the best thing that can happen to you after free pizza.

-The thing that was a real deal-breaker was the sponsored bookmarks and even worse when a ribbon appeared on top of the bookmarks
+The thing that was a real deal-breaker for me was the sponsored bookmarks and even worse when a ribbon appeared on top of the bookmarks
 I have saved in my account reading 'Best of' or 'Pick of week'.
-What exactly do you mean 'Best of ?', I thought, best of what ?
-What are they doing with my bookmarks ?<br />
+What exactly do you mean 'Best of?', I thought, best of what?
+What are they doing with my bookmarks?<br />
 And so it began.

 ### The Journey